 - Make a craft you’ve pinned on Pinterest.
 Stop by Michaels or order some supplies on Amazon and get crafting!

 - Crack yourself up.
-Watch a funny movie (or a few funny YouTube clips if you’re short on time) to lower those stress hormones.
+Watch a funny movie (or a few funny YouTube clips if you’re short on time) to encourage your body to release those feel-good endorphins.

 - Sign up for a workout class you don’t normally take– try dancing or aerial yoga.

-- Cook yourself your favorite meal!
-Like, what you want to eat on your birthday.
+- Cook yourself your favorite meal like it’s your birthday.

 - Get a 10-minute chair massage at a nail salon.
-A quick treat like this will make your week a bit sweeter.
+A quick treat like this will make your week a bit less tense.

 What do you do to practice self-care?